For many businesses large and small maintaining the integrity of confidential data is a must.

 Focus on Proper Training

-According to a 2016 Infowatch report, 66% of the data leaks the logged were the result of an internal, rather than external breach.
+According to an Infowatch report, 66% of the data leaks the logged were the result of an internal, rather than external breach.
 Further research however determined that over 40% of those leaks could be attributed to a simple lack of training on the part of the people responsible.

 Emphasize Email Encryption